NOTICE OF PRIVACY PRACTICES

 Right to Receive a Copy of Notice of Privacy Practices.
 You have the right to a copy of this Notice in paper form, even if you have agreed to receive this Notice electronically.
 You may ask us for a copy at any time.
 To request a copy of this Notice, please contact the Privacy Official, FWR, 3707 New Vision Drive, Fort Wayne, Indiana 46845 or 260.484.0850.

 CHANGES TO THIS NOTICE

-We reserve the right to make changes to this notice at any time.
-We reserve the right to make the revised notice effective for PHI we have about you as well as any information we receive in the future.
-In the event there is a material change to this Notice, the revised Notice will be posted.
-In addition, you may send a written request for a copy of the revised Notice at any time.
+We reserve the right to make changes to this Notice at any time.
+We reserve the right to make the revised notice effective for all PHI we maintain about you as well as any information we receive in the future.
+In the event there is a material change to this Notice, the revised Notice will be posted on our website at www.fwradiology.com and available at the facilities listed above.
+You may request a copy of the revised Notice at any time.

 If you believe your privacy rights have been violated by us, you may complain to us and to the Secretary of the Department of Health and Human Services.
 We will not retaliate in any way if you choose to file a complaint.
 To file a complaint with us submit your complaint in writing to:

 Fort Wayne, Indiana 46845

 You may also file a complaint with the Secretary at:

 U.S. Department of Health and Human Services